Stephen-RA-King/pydough/README.md

 * Included are GitHub actions for codeql-analysis, CICD/tests and dependabot.
 * Option to specify Docstring style ([**Google**][docstring-google] or [**numpy**][docstring-numpy] - see [**pep 257**][pep257-url] and [**sphinx**][docstring-sphinx]).
 * Optionally include a configuration file (toml, ini, json or yaml).
-* Optionally include resource files (sqlite3, pickle, png).
+* Optionally include resource files (e.g. sqlite3, pickle, png).
 * Option to include Logging using the new dictConfig() configuration.
 * Automatically include badges based on your selections e.g.: